Relaxed tax measures due to coronavirus

 I am a director of a BV and the BV cannot pay the VAT / wage tax / excise duties / gaming tax / consumption tax / environmental tax.
 So what happens now?

 Late payment of turnover tax / wage tax / excise duties / gaming tax / consumption tax / environmental tax can lead to joint and several liability for you as a director if the inability to pay was not reported to the Dutch Tax Authorities on time.
-Reporting an inability to pay is deemed to be timely if it takes place within 14 days after the taxes should have been paid.
+The notification of the inability to pay no longer needs to be filed separately if, in your role as director, you have applied for the corona-related payment deferral for wage taxes and/or VAT.
+The Dutch Ministry of Finance has indicated that a request for the special corona-related payment deferral will in principle also be regarded as a notification of the inability to pay.